brel-ge/docker_gcc_arm/README.md

-# docker_coverage
+# docker_gcc_arm
-Docker container with build_essentials and lcov
+Docker container with build_essentials and gcc for arm